A Modular Robotic System for Autonomous Exploration and Semantic Updating in Large-Scale Indoor Environments

 Acknowledgements

-This work was supported by the DARPA Perceptuallyenabled Task Guidance (PTG) Program under contract number HR00112220005 and the Sony Research Award Program.
-The work of T. Summers was supported by the United States Air Force Office of Scientific Research under Grant FA9550- 23-1-0424 and the National Science Foundation under Grant ECCS-2047040.
+This work was supported by the DARPA Perceptually- enabled Task Guidance (PTG) Program under contract num- ber HR00112220005, the Sony Research Award Program, the National Science Foundation (NSF) under Grant Nos.
+2346528 and 2520553, and the NVIDIA Academic Grant Program Award.
+The work of T. Summers was supported by the United States Air Force Office of Scientific Research under Grant FA9550-23-1-0424 and the National Science Foundation under Grant ECCS-2047040.
 We would like to thank our colleague, Jishnu Jaykumar P, for his assistance during the experiments